telerik/ajax-docs/controls/window/appearance-and-styling/removing-the-borders.md

 ---
 title: Removing the Borders
-page_title: Removing the Borders | RadWindow for ASP.NET AJAX Documentation
+page_title: Removing the Borders - RadWindow
-description: Removing the Borders
+description: Check our Web Forms article about Removing the Borders.
 slug: window/appearance-and-styling/removing-the-borders
 tags: removing,the,borders
 published: True